What is a UPS System?

 How do I select the right kind?

 When selecting a unit, businesses must consider their specific needs and budget.
 They come in various sizes, from small units that can provide backup power to a single computer to large units that can feed entire data centers.
-Businesses must also consider the runtime, which is how long the system can provide backup power.
+Businesses must also consider the runtime, which is the duration for which the system can provide backup power.
 The runtime depends on several factors, including the battery's size and the equipment's energy consumption.
+For help choosing the right solution for your facility, see our expert Tips for Selecting a UPS System.

 EF PARTNER MEDIA